LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D2-RegexWithStrings.md

 // result: true
 ```

-To insert a variable into an existing regex string.
+To insert a variable into a literal regex string (not RegExp object), just concatenate the variable into the appropriate part of the regex string.
 This will check to see if a string starts with the word in the variable.

 ```javascript
 let word = "cat";